Neural-Systems-at-UIO/QUINT_webtools/docs/WebAlign.rst

 .. note::
   The "undo" button allows you to go back to the saved position if necessary.

-7. Save your results in a descriptor file (.waln) by pressing "Save".

-8. When the registration is finished, export the atlas overlays with the button in the Control panel.

-9. To make fine adjustments to the registration, open the image series in `WebWarp <https://quint-webtools.readthedocs.io/en/latest/WebWarp.html>`_.
+8. To complete the registration, apply fine adjustments with `WebWarp <https://quint-webtools.readthedocs.io/en/latest/WebWarp.html>`_.
+This step is optional.

 Short keys
 ----------------